numcommand/num/doc/kickstarter-project.md

 ### What can Num do?

-For Num version 1, we're aiming to do everything in this section.
+We're aiming to do everything in this section.

 * Functions for count, min, max, range, first, last, mean, median, mode, variance, standard deviation, coefficient of variance, sort, unique, and absolute value.
-If we raise $2000 and above, our stretch goals are similar kinds of functions for quantiles, iqr, antimode, pstdev, sstdev, pvar, svar, mad, madraw, sskew, pskew, skurt, pkurt, jarque, dpo, sin, cos, tan, etc.
+If the project raises 2k the goals are similar functions such as quantiles, iqr, antimode, pstdev, sstdev, pvar, svar, mad, madraw, sskew, pskew, skurt, pkurt, jarque, dpo, etc.

+* Input that uses numbers, i.e. input data must be clean.
+If the project raises 3k the goals are the most important input-scrubbing capabilities, such as extracting numbers from mixed-type data, parsing numbers that look like currencies or percentages, handling missing data or malformed data, alerting if non-numbers are disrupting results, etc.

 * Options for input and output, including a custom input field separator, input record separator, output field separator, output record separator, as well as input optimizations for presorted data, and output formats for comma separated values (CSV) and tab separated values (TSV).
-If we raise $3000 and above, our stretch goals are more options for input and output, columns and rows, headers and labels, Unicode symbols, etc.
+If the project raises 4k the goals are upgrading options for input and output, columns and rows, headers and labels, output formats for HTML/JSON/JSONB, Unicode symbols, and similar kinds of  IO needs.

-  * Project items including documentation, examples, a git repository, wiki, license page, contributing page, and a set of tests.
-If we raise $4000 and above, our stretch goals are a Num website, IRC help channel, and free PDF book for downloading.
+* Publishing including documentation, examples, a git repository, wiki, license page, contributing page, and a set of tests.
+If the project raises 5k the goals are improving documenation and accessibility by adding a Num website, IRC help channel, more examples including Unix toolchain commands, and working directly with experts in R and Python to make Num an "on ramp" for more-powerful stats tools.
+If the project raises 6k the goals are writing and publishing the documentation as a PDF book focused on command-line statistics because our experience shows this is an important way to drive adoption in larger organizations especially academia and enterprises.

 * Implementation using GNU awk, a.k.a. gawk.
-If we raise $5000 and above, our stretch goals include better POSIX compatibility, vanilla OS X compatibility, Cygwin compatibility, testing on a range of Unix systems, speed increases by using caching, and starting placeholders for command-line-compatible implementations by the community using other languages, including Python, etc.
+If we raise $7000 and above, our stretch goal is pure Mac OS X compatibility, and also pure POSIX compatibility, and Cygwin compatibility for Windows.
+If we raise $8000 and above, our stretch goal is implementation speed increases by using caching, memoization, heuristics, and input hinting.
+If we raise $9000 and above, our stretch goal is starting placeholders for command-line-compatible implementations by the community using other languages, including Python, etc.

-  * Processing using all the input at the start of the program.
-If we raise $6000 and above, our stretch goals include additive statistics, such as taking an input of an existing count and mean, and appending new numbers to the statistics.We believe this is a killer feature for combining batch-oriented processing with stream-oriented processing.

 * Installation by downloading one file, which is a shell script.
-If we raise $8000 and above, our stretch goals include work on packaging Num for various package managers, including apt, brew, yum, etc.
+If the project raises 10k the goals are work on packaging Num for various package managers, including apt, brew, yum, etc. We believe that packaging is the most important single item for making any program widely available on Unix.

+* Processing that takes all input at the start of the program.
+If the project raises 12k the goals include additive statistics, such as taking an input of an existing count and mean, and appending new numbers to the statistics.
+We believe this is a killer feature for combining batch-oriented processing with stream-oriented processing.
+Our testing so far shows that additive statistics can give speed increases of 2x-5x for the real-world data we're using in real-world projects.

 * Speed that is fine for small data and small projects.
-If we raise $10,000 and above, our stretch goal is to write a long term command-line-compatible implementation in C, which we expect to make Num run 2x-5x faster, and also open up long term possibilities for more advanced data structures.
+If the project raises 15k and above, our stretch goal is to write a long term command-line-compatible implementation in C, which we expect to make Num run 2x-5x faster, and also open up long term possibilities for more advanced data structures.
 There is excellent work in C in the datamash tool and qstats tool, and these are open source, so if you personally need speed soon, try datamash and qstats.

 ### How about examples?